gamesmiths-guild/forge-godot/docs/README.md

 1. **Configuration**: Define attribute sets, effects, tags, and cues through C# code and resources.
 2. **Runtime Initialization**: ForgeBootstrap loads and configures Forge systems.
-3. **Entity Integration**: ForgeEntity nodes (or custom nodes implementing IForgeEntity) connect to the framework.
+3. **Entity Integration**: ForgeEntity nodes (or custom nodes implementing IForgeEntity) connect to the system.
 4. **Gameplay Logic**: Effects are applied and processed through the system.
 5. **Feedback**: Cues trigger visual and audio feedback based on gameplay events.